-In broad terms a hoarding is a temporary fencing system that uses solid self-supporting panels to enclose a building site during construction to keep the site secure and the public safe from activities occurring within the site.
+In broad terms a hoarding is a temporary fencing system placed wholly or partially in a public place to enclose a building site during construction to keep the site secure and the public safe from activities occurring within the site.
 A hoarding includes structures in the public domain, including:

-A fence, with or without scaffolding used to enclose or isolate a work area from the public place

-- An overhead protective structure constructed of a steel frame that provides a barrier from objects that may fall from a work area into the public place and where necessary, to also enclose a worksite by means of a fence - any site offices, sheds and facilities which have external walls that face the public domain.
+- A fence, with or without scaffolding used to enclose or isolate a work area from the public place - An overhead protective structure constructed of a steel frame that provides a barrier from objects that may fall from a work area into the public place and where necessary, to also enclose a worksite by means of a fence - any site offices, sheds and facilities which have external walls that face the public domain.